-On June 4, 2004, a wholly-owned subsidiary of Vector Tobacco entered into an asset purchase agreement to sell its Timberlake, North Carolina manufacturing facility along with all equipment to an affiliate of the Flue-Cured Tobacco Cooperative Stabilization Corporation for \$25,800.
-The Timberlake sale closed on July 13, 2004.
-In connection with the closing, the subsidiary of Vector Tobacco entered into a consulting agreement to provide certain services to the buyer for \$400.
+In July 2004, a wholly-owned subsidiary of Vector Tobacco completed the sale of its Timberlake, North Carolina manufacturing facility along with all equipment to an affiliate of the Flue-Cured Tobacco Cooperative Stabilization Corporation for \$25,800.
+In connection with the sale, the subsidiary of Vector Tobacco entered into a consulting agreement to provide certain services to the buyer for \$400.
+Vector Tobacco recognized \$200 as income in the third quarter of 2004.
 (See Notes 2 and 5.)